Rules & Regulations 2022

 NATIONAL TITLE PROGRAM

-Titlist entries compete at the age group of the participant as of January 1st.
+Title entries compete at the age group of the participant as of January 1st.

-Solo dancers registered in the All Star division who have received a gold award or higher at Dancers Inc. regional or pre-qualifying event are eligible for entry in the National Title Program.
+Solo dancers registered in the All Star division who have received a high gold award or higher at Dancers Inc. regional or pre-qualifying event are eligible for entry in the National Title Program.

 Violation of any Dancers Inc. rule or any clause of said contract will result in disciplinary action up to and including disqualification.
 In all cases, Dancers Inc. Management reserves the right to determine the definition of a violation and a suitable disciplinary action.
-This signed Titlist Contract must be submitted with Dancers Inc. Nationals Paperwork and the candidate’s questionnaire.

 Any person displaying unsportsmanlike conduct, rude or unacceptable behavior will be asked to leave the premises at once.
 No refunds will be issued and dancers are subject to disqualification.
 This includes dancers, dance studio staff and family or friends of dancers and applies to all Dancers Inc. sponsored events.
-Anyone caught taking photos/videos will be asked to leave immediately and the entire studio will be eligible for disqualification or penalty at the Directors discretion.
-No exceptions.

 During competition, a minimum of 9 minutes is scheduled for costume and makeup changes between a given performer’s entries.
 In situations where it is impossible to provide this minimum, exceptions will be made and no points will be deducted.